 Watch Celtic harp videos.

-Learn the parts of the harp.
-(Includes a blank printout for quizzing)
+Teach your homeschooler the parts of the harp.

 The Irish have influenced art throughout the ages.
 Many art symbols go back to the Celtic ages and also display Christianity's influence.
 Made by monks around 800 A.D., the Book of Kells is a famous example of Celtic art.
 This illustrated book contains the four Gospels of the New Testament in Latin and is an amazing example of calligraphy, iconography, and Celtic motifs.